-Read on to see if the C10RJ is the best jobsite table saw for you!
+Read my review to see if the Metabo HPT C10RJS is the best jobsite table saw for you!

-Let’s look at some of the important factors to consider when buying a table saw and see how the Hitachi / Metabo HPT C10RJ stacks up.
+Let’s look at the most important factors to consider when buying a table saw and see how the Metabo HPT C10RJS stacks up.

 Motor and Power Supply

 The motor is a 120-volt, 15-amp unit that will run on a typical residential power outlet.
-It’s rated at 4500 RPM and has a soft-start feature to bring the blade quickly up to speed without a jarring recoil.
+It’s rated at 4500 RPM and has a soft-start feature to bring the blade up to speed without a jarring recoil.
+Like all portable jobsite table saws, the C10RJS has a direct-drive motor.
+These are louder than the belt-drive motor on larger saws, but that’s the tradeoff for improved portability.

-The motor will automatically shut off if overloaded in order to prevent damage.
+The motor will automatically shut off if overloaded to prevent damage.
 And if the saw loses power, a zero-voltage restart lock will keep it from unexpectedly (and dangerously) starting up again once power is restored.
+That’s a huge safety feature you’ll appreciate if you are prone to blowing circuit breakers or losing power.

-Finally, the power switch has an emergency-off cover that can be easily activated with your knee in case your hands are busy with the workpiece on the saw.
+The power switch has an emergency-off cover large enough to activate with your knee in case your hands are busy with the workpiece on the saw.
+Some competing saws have smaller switches that would be tougher to hit accurately in an emergency.

 Table and Fence

-The saw comes with a durable wheeled stand that you’ll need to assemble.
+You’ll need to assemble the stand before using it.
 In the operating position, the stand provides a wide base to guard against tipping over.
 When folded up, the saw sits straight up vertically, so it can be securely parked for storage.

-The all-terrain 8” wheels make it easy to navigate for the most part, though some customers report that larger wheels would be nice on rough terrain.
-While reasonably sturdy, the axle has been known to bend slightly if subjected to too much stress.
+At 96 lbs including the stand, the CJ10RJS is a bit heavier than some competitors.
+But the 8” all-terrain wheels make it a snap to navigate, though some customers report that larger wheels would be nice on rough terrain.
+While reasonably sturdy, the axle has can bend slightly if subjected to too much stress.
 Neither of these should be problems if you’re primarily using it in a shop setting.

 Blades and Cutting

-The saw accepts 10” blades, and comes packaged with a 40-tooth carbide-tipped general-purpose blade.
-This blade should perform acceptably for both ripping and crosscutting, but you may think about upgrading the blade if you want the best results.
+The saw accepts 10” blades and comes packaged with a 40-tooth carbide-tipped general-purpose blade.
+This blade performs acceptably for both ripping and crosscutting.
+But you may think about upgrading the blade if you want the best results.

-A potential negative on this saw is that some customers report needing to align the blade out of the box.
-You should ensure that the blade is parallel to the miter slots and fence prior to operation.
-Since this is not actually addressed in the manual: You’ll need to look under the table for a pair of bolts that need to be loosened to allow for this adjustment.
+Some customers report needing to align the blade out of the box, which is a good idea in any case.
+You should ensure that the blade is parallel to the miter slots and fence before operating the saw.
+One step not actually addressed in the manual: You’ll need to look under the table for a pair of bolts that you’ll need to loosen to make this adjustment.
 Measure the distances to ensure the blade is parallel and then tighten the bolts.

-The blade can be beveled from 0 to 45 degrees.
-At 0 degrees, it can make a cut up to 3 1/8” deep, which is reduced to 2 1/4” at the full 45-degree tilt.
-Both the bevel and blade height are adjusted via knobs in the front, and the height can still be adjusted while the angle is locked.
+The blade bevels from 0 to 45 degrees.
+When vertical, it can make a cut up to 3 1/8” deep, which drops to 2 1/4” at the full 45-degree tilt.

 Miter Gauge and Slots